 The aim of this leaflet

-common, usually harmless but sometimes unpleasant skin changes and explain what you can do to help
+This leaflet is designed to help you understand more about skin changes during pregnancy.
+It tells you about some of the most common, usually harmless but sometimes unpleasant skin changes, and explains what you can do to help them.

 Skin changes during pregnancy include:

 - darkening of areas of your skin (melasma or cloasma)